abapGit/docs.abapgit.org/docs/collections/_development/api.md

 ### Create Offline ###

-Create a new abapGit repository for an offline project and associate it with an SAP package (must exist already):
+Create a new abapGit repository for an offline project and associate it with an SAP package:

 ```abap
 DATA(lo_repo) = zcl_abapgit_repo_srv=>get_instance( )->new_offline(